aparrett/poker-api-deprecated/README.md

 3. Download the database GUI of your choice to view the data in a more user-friendly way.
 I recommend Robo 3T. https://robomongo.org/download

-1. Create connection

--   Use defaults
+- Click 'Create' to create a new connection (use the defaults).

-2. Click Save
+- Click Save
-3. Click Connect
+- Click Connect

 On the first run, there won't be anything in the database.
 Once you start adding things in the application, those collections will show up.